Phlebodium aureum: Habitat

 This fern is rarely terrestrial in habitat, usually colonizing the canopies of tropical rainforests and the dwarf palms of subtropical forests.
 It is common in the cloud forests of the Caribbean and northern South America.
 It grows in varied habitats in Florida, including swamps and hammocks, and can thus apparently tolerate a wide range of microclimates.
 Its restriction to the tropics and subtropics is readily explained by its intolerance of anything other than very brief, light frosts.
-High levels of light are also critical for the growth of this species, and its deciduous habit allows it to invade relatively dry areas.
+High levels of light are also critical for the growth of this species.

 Cultivation and uses

 Phlebodium aureum is well-adapted to cultivation and is valued both as an ornamental plant and in herbal medicine.

 It can be cultivated in greenhouses in non-tropical climates if night temperatures do not fall below about 5 °C. Several cultivars have been selected for garden planting, with varying leaf color from grey-green to silver-green to blue-green, or with cristate or very wavy frond margins.

+Phlebodium aureum 'Blue Star' has silvery blue-green finger shaped leaves.
+As a houseplant it can be placed in low to moderate light areas, avoiding direct sunlight that can damage leaves.
+It is recommended to provide indirect watering and allow slight drying between waterings since standing water can damage the rhizomes.
+Humid areas of the house are favorable, such as kitchens and bathrooms, if they have enough light.
+As a more tropical plant, Phlebodium aureum grows best in temperatures between 16–24 C and does not do well in cold temperatures.
+Most care problems are brought on by improper watering practices.